isomerpages/moe-marsilingpri/_mps-family/Parent Support Group (PSG).md

 </table>
 <p></p>
 <h4><strong>About PSG</strong></h4>
-<p>The PSG serves as a fundamental complement to the school, supporting and
+<p>MPS PSG serves as a fundamental complement to the school, supporting and
 strengthening the school’s programmes to improve our children’s holistic development and learning.</p>
 <p>We work together with the school to help organise and facilitate enriching